formix/MegaCityOne/README.md

 Even if I come from a Java World, I respect the unpleasant hungarian notation prefix "I" for interface names when coding .NET.
-But for this particular library, I found that the "I" prefix broke the coding storyline created by the JudgeDredd metaphore, so I stripped it.
+But for this particular library, I found that the "I" prefix broke the coding storyline created by the JudgeDredd metaphor, so I stripped it.

 # One Last Word

 > You got what you deserved, bum.
 There is no iso chamber in my MegaCityOne
 > implementation.
 Death sentences prevail.
 >
-> - JudgeDredd
+> _- JudgeDredd_